- Reference Number: HEY444/2025

 - To help doctors find the correct place to take biopsies (tissue samples)

-How should I prepare for the CT scan?
+How do I prepare for the scan?

 You may be asked not to eat or drink anything for one or more hours before the examination.
 Please read the appointment letter you have received with this leaflet.